Vaishnavi1441/Recipes-webapp/README.md

 # Recipes-webapp
-This is a Recipe website which has a app to download on any device.
+This is a Recipe website which has a PWA app to download on any device.